 The function of administration of all companies is governed by the Securities and Exchange Commission of Pakistan and the Registrar of Companies appointed by the Securities and Exchange Commission of Pakistan (for the particular province) where such company is to be registered.

-Under the provisions of the Companies Ordinance, 1984 a company is a corporate body with separate legal entity and a perpetual succession.
+Under the provisions of the Companies Ordinance, 1984 a company is a corporate body with a separate legal entity and perpetual succession.
 A company may be formed by persons associating for any lawful purpose by subscribing their names to the Memorandum and Articles of Association and complying with other requirements for registration of a company under the provisions of the Ordinance.